Dark Purple House Plants: Add Elegance to Your Space for 2024

 • It is an ornamental indoor plant that thrives well in a sunny location in the house.

-• If you are interested in a bushy plant, trim back its leggy stalks.
+• If you love a bushy plant, trim back its leggy stalks.

 5- Deep Purple Spiderwort